 Medical care for old age pensioners in Europe

-The same applies to old age pensioners who move to live in Estonia from an EU member state, Liechtenstein, Norway, Iceland or Switzerland - they have the right to receive medical care in Estonia on the same basis as Estonian old age pensioners.
+The same applies to old age pensioners who move to live in Estonia from an EU member state, Liechtenstein, Norway, Iceland, Switzerland or United Kingdom - they have the right to receive medical care in Estonia on the same basis as Estonian old age pensioners.

 In 2019, the Estonian Health Insurance Fund joined the electronic exchange of social security information (EESSI) as one of the first member states of the European Union.
 EESSI helps social security institutions across the EU to exchange information about applicable legislation, illness, occupational diseases and accidents at work more quickly and securely, as required by EU social security coordination rules.
 More information about EESSI can be found on the European Commission's website.